k1kolev/info/features/ui-ux-features/dashboard.md

 * **Favorites** - listing specific items or objects that capture your interest for any reason like a particular document chain (an offer leading to a closed sale leading to an invoice) or a customer, supplier, dealer or other person or company, or anything and anyone other you work with.
 * **Web View panels** - enabling you to integrate a view of a website, giving you an opportunity to browse and use a website directly from your dashboard, such as a web app, a website, or even any place in your own @@name instance visualized within the dashboard of that same instance.

 ## Purpose and Application of the Dashboard in @@name

 The **all-around Dashboard** in **@@name** is intended to **summarize all elements** of **your commitments and undertakings** in your work to **display them on a single, neatly arranged screen**.

 To do so, the **Dashboard** combines **a suite of tools and features** to **visualize all the data you constantly look at, access, and use** during your day.
+The **Dashboard** is **the one-stop solution** to:

+* review the information of your interest in a snap
+* access any number of records somewhere in the system - for example, the sales closed
-The **Dashboard** is **the one-stop solution** to review the information of your interest in a snap, access various groups of data in a single tap, receive quick insights, as well as get an overall view your tasks and assignments from multiple points of view.
+* or even a specific item in a single tap
+*  receive quick insights, as well as get an overall view your tasks and assignments from multiple points of view.

 Each action you take on your **Dashboard** automatically takes effect